AKSW/maven4data/docs/index.md

 nav_order: 10
 ---

-## Maven 4 Data
+# Maven 4 Data

+## Synopsis

-In a nutshell, this documentation is a guide for how to design Maven projects that can **publish data** with an invocation of:
+This documentation is a guide for how to design Maven projects that can **publish data** with an invocation of:

 ```bash
 mvn deploy